fastify/fastify/docs/Getting-Started.md

 ```
 In this example we used the `register` API.
 This API is the core of the Fastify framework, and is the only way to register routes, plugins and so on.

-At the beginning of this guide we noted that Fastify provides a foundation that assists with the asynchronous bootstrapping of your an application.
+At the beginning of this guide we noted that Fastify provides a foundation that assists with the asynchronous bootstrapping of your application.
 Why this is important?
 Consider the scenario where a database connection is needed to handle data storage.
 Obviously the database connection needs to be available prior to the server accepting connections.
 How do we address this problem?<br>
 A typical solution is to use a complex callback, or promises, system that will mix the framework API with other libraries and the application code.<br>
 Fastify handles this internally, with minimum effort!